faucetsdn/daq/docs/switcher.md

 ## Required Config
-In addition to the `ext_ofip` and `ext_addr` config values, setting `ext_loip` will enable switch control-plan access.
+In addition to the `ext_ofip` and `ext_addr` config values, setting `ext_loip` will enable switch control-plane access.
 It should be set to a pattern for the test container IP, e.g. `192.0.3.@/16`, where the `@` will be automaticaly replaced with test port set number.
 Doing this causes the `LOCAL_IP` and `SWITCH_IP` env variables to be set in test containers.
 See `misc/test_ping` for an example of how to use them.

-If `ext_ctrl` is defined, then this will enable access to the actual actual physical switch.
-If `ext_ctrl` is _not_ defined, then the system will spin up a special `daq-switch` Docker container to masqurade as a switch (just responds to a ping, no actual switch functionality).
+If `ext_ctrl` is defined, then this will enable access to the actual physical switch.
+If `ext_ctrl` is _not_ defined, then the system will spin up a special `daq-switch` Docker container to masquerade as a switch (just responds to a ping, no actual switch functionality).

 ## Test Run